tldr-pages/tldr/pages/common/drush.md

 # drush

-> A command line shell and scripting interface for Drupal.
+> A command-line shell and scripting interface for Drupal.
 > More information: <https://www.drush.org>.

 - Enable module "foo":